Morse Homology for the Yang-Mills Gradient Flow: Fredholm theory

 \begin{prop} For every $A\in\A(P)$, the operator $\H_A$ with domain $\dom\H_A$ as defined in \eqref{def:domainHA} is self-adjoint.
 It satisfies for all $(\alpha,\psi)\in\dom\,\H_A$ and $p>1$ the elliptic estimate

 with constant $c=c(A,p)$.
-If $A$ is a Yang-Mills connection, then the number of negative eigenvalues (counted with multiplicities) of $\H_A$ equals the Morse index of the Yang-Mills Hessian $H_A\mathcal{YM}$ as given by \eqref{eq:YMHess}. \end{prop}
+If $A$ is a Yang--Mills connection, then the number of negative eigenvalues (counted with multiplicities) of $\H_A$ equals the Morse index of the Yang--Mills Hessian $H_A\mathcal{YM}$ as given by \eqref{eq:YMHess}. \end{prop}

 \begin{proof} We show estimate \eqref{YMHellipticestimate}.
 All norms are with respect to the domain $\Sigma$, so we drop this in our notation.
-As remarked before, we may assume that $\ph\in(\ker d_A)^{\perp}$.
-Hence the elliptic equation $\Delta_A\ph=d_A^{\ast}\alpha_1$ holds and implies the estimate
+Then the equation $\alpha_1=d_{A_0}\ph$ and bijectivity of the operator $\Delta_{A_0}$ on $0$-forms imply the elliptic estimate